adriandbc/demo-repo2/README.md

 ## Branch
-git branch -r --> Lists all the remote branches
+git branch -r --> Lists all the remote branches git branch -m master main --> change the name of branch master to main

 ## Commits
 git reset --hard 7d544a1b0ca6ca5515aae6750905494df82e0c29 --> Reset your local or remote to a Commit (hash)